kintoproj/kintohub/README.md

 # CLI Commands

-For a detailed overview of the available CLI commands see [CLI docs](https://kintohub.com/anatomy/cli#commands).
+For a detailed overview of the available CLI commands see [CLI docs](https://www.kintohub.com/features/cli#commands).

-# Documentation

-Check out the official KintoHub [Documentation](https://kintohub.com/).

-# License